doki-land/vmz-framework/readme.md

 authoring ergonomics and runtime cost.
 It is especially relevant when you want a clear model for SSR, server execution, async ownership, progressive interaction, and deployment rather than a collection of framework-specific conventions.

-It is not the right choice when your priority is compatibility with the React or Vue component ecosystems.
-VMZ deliberately does not provide that compatibility layer; preserving static understanding matters more than accepting every existing runtime pattern.
+If the priority is drop-in compatibility with existing React or Vue component ecosystems, another route may fit better.
+VMZ invests in static understanding of one native model rather than mirroring every existing runtime pattern.

 | Choose VMZ when...                                                              | Consider another route when...                                              |
 |---------------------------------------------------------------------------------|-----------------------------------------------------------------------------|